 The invention of non-stick pots and pans negatively impacted the production of cast iron cookware in the 1960s.
 Consumers enjoyed the new space-aged, non-stick Teflon surfaces and few cast-iron cookware manufacturers survived.
 Those that have, used their own “recipes” for the iron composition used in their brands, much of it recycled.
 Today’s cast iron cookware is frequently manufactured and pre-seasoned before sold on the market.

 While some appreciate the character it brings to their cookware, seasoning actually only has two basic purposes.
 Seasoning is designed to protect the bare cast iron from rust and helps keep the cooking surface more non-stick.
-This not only makes the skillet, pan or gridle easier to cook with but also, and probably more desirably, simpler to clean.
+This not only makes the skillet, camping wok or camping griddle easier to cook with but also, and probably more desirably, simpler to clean.
 However, no matter how much seasoning a piece of cookware acquires, it will never quite reach the non-stick levels of modern chemical coatings.
 Owners, however, take comfort in knowing that it is an all-natural cooking surface with a high level of non-stick potential.

 What is Seasoning?

 Seasoning is a more natural way to build and maintain a non-stick surface as opposed to chemically coated protective surfaces.
-This in part, accounts for the growing popularity in cast iron cookware in a more chemical-free and health concious society.
+This in part, accounts for the growing popularity in cast iron cookware in a more chemical-free and health conscious society.